BS versus legitimate excuses

 These can be formal courses, attending seminars, lunch & learn programs.
 Whatever.
 Just make sure you don’t let your skills stagnate and that you stay on top of emerging technologies in your field.

-I have no affiliation to them, but one site I have used frequently is AEC Daily as they have courses on a ton of topics.
+I have no affiliation to them, but one site I have used frequently isas they have courses on a ton of topics.
 Going to conference is also a great way to learn about new technologies and to hear practical applications from various speakers.

 Long story short, getting in the habit of always seeking new ways to improve your educational basis is going to be a plus.
 Your engineering degree is a great foundation, but you need to have continuous learning as well as hands-on experience to take it to the next level.

 Need some additional guidance & materials?

 Let me send you TWO FREE GIFTS to help you along your journey towards being a successful engineer . . .

 - Guidebook for Developing Your Engineering Network.
 Detailed instructions to supercharge your connections!
 The perfect guide for your job/internship search.

 - 10 Networking Tips for Introverted Engineers.
 Don’t let your introversion hold you back!
 Use these tips to start networking without the anxiety.